 The State will allow adults who obtain and receive a negative COVID-19 test within the past 72 hours to forgo the 14-day quarantine upon arrival in Maine.
 Maine is strongly urging visitors to “Know Before You Go,” meaning they should get tested and receive their test results in their home state before traveling to Maine, which will allow them to take appropriate action depending on the result.
 Individuals may be tested upon arrival in Maine as well, but they must quarantine while awaiting the results.

-Additionally, the State will exempt residents of New Hampshire, Vermont, Connecticut, New Jersey, New York, and Massachusetts from the testing and 14-day quarantine requirement altogether because, when adjusted for population, the prevalence of active cases of COVID-19 in these states is similar to that in Maine.
+Additionally, the State will exempt residents of New Hampshire and Vermont from the testing and 14-day quarantine requirement altogether because, when adjusted for population, the prevalence of active cases of COVID-19 in these states is similar to that in Maine.
 This exemption is effective immediately for travel and effective June 12 for stays in lodging establishments.

-People who are not residents of Maine, New Hampshire, Vermont, Connecticut, New Jersey, New York, or Massachusetts and are visiting Maine will be asked to sign a Certificate of Compliance indicating either that they have received a negative COVID-19 test result, that they will quarantine in Maine for 14 days, or that they have already completed their quarantine in Maine.
+People who are not residents of Maine, New Hampshire, or Vermont and are visiting Maine will be asked to sign a Certificate of Compliance indicating either that they have received a negative COVID-19 test result, that they will quarantine in Maine for 14 days, or that they have already completed their quarantine in Maine.
 This compliance form must be provided to check-in at all Maine lodging, campgrounds, seasonal rentals, overnight camps, and other commercial lodging, such as Airbnb.
 Visitors may be asked to furnish proof of the negative test result upon request.
-It will become effective July 1 (Stage 3) when lodging establishments may begin serving residents outside of Maine, New Hampshire, Vermont, Connecticut, New Jersey, New York, and Massachusetts.
+It will become effective July 1 (Stage 3) when lodging establishments may begin serving residents outside of Maine, New Hampshire, and Vermont.

 Other ways to enjoy Maine: